Barbara Cupisti

-Barbara Cupisti is an Italian award-winning documentary director with a long career as film actress.
+Barbara Cupisti (24 January 1962) is an Italian director and actress.
+As a director, she focuses mainly on human rights documentaries.

-As an actress, she is well known outside of her native country by horror fans, who will most likely recognize her from her films with director Michele Soavi and Dario Argento.

-As a director, she is considered one of the most talented female directors of documentaries in the world.
-Mostly focused on human rights, she said that "her goal is to "give voice "to the people who don't have the opportunity to speak".

 Career as actress

-Cupisti started her career as a dancer with the Luis Falco company.
-She specialized in action movies and became famous in France for her role in the very popular TV "feuilleton" Chateauvallon.

-She speaks Italian, English, French, Spanish and Esperanto.
+Cupisti started her career as a dancer with the Luis Falcó company.
+In 1981, she enrolled at the Accademia Nazionale di Arte Drammatica Silvio D'Amico, which she left two years later to make her film debut in Tinto Brass' The Key.
+In 1989, she was the lead actress in Carlo Verdone's Il bambino e il poliziotto.
+She also worked on television, notably in the series Châteauvallon, Edera and Caro maestro.
+Horror film fans know her from her roles in several classics such as Stage Fright (1987 film), Cemetery Man, Opera (1987 film), The New York Ripper, Hell's Gate (1989) and The Church (1989 film).

 Career as director

-Since 2002 she started to direct for Rai Cinema.
-Her first documentary movie Mothers (90 min), produced by the Italian RaiCinema and shown in Venice Film Festival 2007, won the David di Donatello 2008 for Best Documentary of the year.
-It was considered a masterpiece by both the national and international press.
+Since 2002 she started to work as director for Rai Cinema.
+Her first documentary film Mothers premiered at the 64th Venice International Film Festival and won the David di Donatello for Best Documentary of the year.

 Her second documentary, Forbidden Childhood, was screened in the festival circuit and has received the Audience Award for the Best Documentary Film at the Bahrein International Human Rights Film Festival (May 2009) and the Amnesty International Cinema and Human Rights Award at the Pesaro International Film Festival for the New Cinema (June 2009), and at the Bobbio Film Festival of Marco Bellocchio.
-Unicef Italia gave to this movie the High Patronage.
+UNICEF Italia gave to this movie the High Patronage.